wagenet/packager/README.md

 ## Known Issues

-* Requires a git repo for your project (git ls-files is use internally)
+* Requires a git repo for your project (git ls-files is used internally)
 * Limited configuration
 * No installer styling options